 Step 1: Determine the complexity of the project on a scale of 1-4, with 1 being very simple, and 4 being very complex.

-Step 2: Determine the frequency of the project on a scale of 1-4, with 1 being very infrequent, and 4 being a constantly repeating project.
+Step 2: Determine the frequency of the project on a scale of 1-4, with 1 being very infrequent, and 4 being a constantly recurring project.

 If your score is over 3 in each category, you should definitely use templates.
 If your score is over 3 in frequency, but is less than 3 in complexity, you could benefit from a template.
 If your score is under 1 or 2 in both categories, then you’re better off using tasks, subtasks, and custom workflows to manage your work.